ryancooper/course-info/lab4.md

   `AbortEvictionTest` system test.
 You may find the `TransactionTest` system test illustrative, but it will likely fail until you complete the next exercise.

 You may remember that B+ trees can prevent phantom tuples from showing up between two consecutive range scans by using next-key locking.
 Since SimpleDB uses page-level, strict two-phase locking, protection against phantoms effectively comes for free if the B+ tree is implemented correctly.
-Thus, at this point you should also be able to pass BPlusTreeNextKeyLockingTest.
+Thus, at this point you should also be able to pass BTreeNextKeyLockingTest.

 ***